gist-rs/book/src/wasm/serialize-js-data.md

 - Use `#[serde(deserialize_with = "deserialize_signatures")]` and/or `#[serde(rename(deserialize = "signatures"))]` as [ref](https://serde.rs/stream-array.html).
 - Use `impl TryFrom` as [ref](https://doc.rust-lang.org/rust-by-example/conversion/try_from_try_into.html).
 - Use `thiserror` when failures as [ref](https://docs.rs/thiserror/latest/thiserror/).
+- Use `borsh` and/or try from string slice.